g2f1/Hackmyvm-walkthroughs/HMVLabs/Hades/README.md

 # Mission 1

-we use the initial credentials to connect to the machine
+The initial credentials to connect to the machine

     Host: hades.hackmyvm.eu
     Port: 6666